 The decision by Wallbank J in K&S v Z&Z BVIHCM(COM) 2020/0016 ("K&S") confirmed that the BVI Court does have equitable jurisdiction to grant Norwich Pharmacal disclosure orders even though BVI has a statutory regime for obtaining evidence for use in foreign proceedings.

 Why is this important?

 A Norwich Pharmacal order may be obtained where a person or entity (A), through no fault of their own, ends up helping someone (B) do something wrong to someone else (C).
-A’s action may not mean they incur any personal liability, but because they are "mixed up" in the wrongdoing, they come under an obligation to assist C by giving them "full information" and disclosing the identity of the wrongdoers B and certain (but limited) information regarding the nature of the wrongdoing.
+A's action may not mean they incur any personal liability, but because they are "mixed up" in the wrongdoing, they come under an obligation to assist C by giving them "full information" and disclosing the identity of the wrongdoers B and certain (but limited) information regarding the nature of the wrongdoing.
+The name comes from a decision of the English House of Lords in Norwich Pharmacal v Customs & Excise Commissioners AC 133.
 Norwich Pharmacal orders are regularly made in the BVI, especially against the registered agents of BVI Companies involved in wrongdoing.
 However, there has been some uncertainty as to their scope and application.